nickzoic/nick.zoic.org/art/yearn-for-the-mines/index.md

-So I suspect what it needs is some kind of elevation map, letting the landscape "fall up" from the coast to the mountains.
+So I suspect what it needs is some kind of elevation map, letting the landscape "fall up" from the coast to the mountains, and down from the coast to the depths.

+This would also get rid of the big square corners all over the place.
 It also needs trees!
 I can generate saplings, I'm not sure whether they'll sprout on their own.

-## Shrines and Dungeons
+### Shrines and Dungeons

 At the moment there's no mapping for shrines and dungeons.
 Or either end of Britannia, which is supposed to look like a little castle with towers at each end.

-## Roofs and Letters
+### Roofs and Letters

-Giant letter blocks are a big feature in the maps.
+Giant letter blocks are a big feature in the Ultima IV maps.
 There's some
 [packages of letters](https://content.luanti.org/packages/?q=letters)
 available to install ... there's a big advantage